AnneEstoppey/myweather/README.md

 ```
 Make sure your .env file contains a valid WEATHERSTACK_TOKEN

-The city name is currently hard-coded in main.py (e.g., "Tananger")
+If no city name is passed, the default city is "Tananger".